-This booklet is designed to be used by adults to develop children's maths skills.
+This booklet is designed to be used by adults to develop children's math skills.

 Maths isn't just about learning new things, it's about explaining why things are, why things are not, why they have happened, and what things mean.
-It is about making links between what they know and what they don't...yet!
-It's about finding Maths around us;
+It's about finding Maths around us:

-- Spotting symmetry, finding numbers, and using Mathematical words - Recognising repeating patterns and explaining them - 'playing' with numbers,
+- Spotting symmetry, finding numbers, and using Mathematical words.